carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 ### View your website

-As mentionned above, by default, GitHub serves automatically GitHub pages from `gh-pages` branch but where can we view our website?
+As mentioned above, by default, GitHub serves automatically GitHub pages from `gh-pages` branch but where can we view our website?

 - Click on the repository "**Settings**" as shown on the figure below: